List of Coronation Street characters introduced in 1968

+Monica Sutton

+Monica Sutton, porrtayed by Angela Pleasence is the sister of Jenny Sutton (Mitzi Rogers), who came to Weatherfield from London as part of a hippy commute.
+Monica ran away from her home, a fourth-floor flat near Battersea Power Station, where she was raised as part of a family of nine.

 Jenny Sutton

 Jennifer Louise "Jenny" Tanner (née Sutton) was the first wife of Dennis Tanner.

 Jenny was raised in a family of nine at a fourth-floor flat near Battersea Power Station.
 In 1968, the attractive young blonde arrived in Weatherfield from London in search of her sister Monica, who had written to her telling her that she was staying with Dennis who was "a bit square but a nice guy".
 Monica was in fact part of Robert Croft's hippy commune camping out at 11 Coronation Street.
 After being put onto Dennis, Jenny joined the hippies even though she thought they were crazy.
 When the hippies moved on, Jenny remained and Dennis got her a job at the hotel where he was employed as a barman.
 Whilst there she had to fend off the unwanted advances of waiter Maurice Rowe, and when Dennis stood up for her he realised his affection for her.
 Jenny knew that Dennis liked her but returned to the South anyway.
 Dennis followed her and they became a couple while in London.

 In March, they returned to Weatherfield and Jenny met Dennis's mother Elsie.
 Elsie gave them a hard time - they pretended to be married so she'd let them sleep together, but Jenny came clean with Elsie (although she'd seen through Dennis's lie anyway) and Elsie made Dennis sleep in the parlour.
 Elsie didn't take their relationship seriously as Dennis had never had a long-term relationship, and made Jenny feel unwelcome.
 When Jenny brought this up with Dennis, he told Elsie to be nicer to Jenny but things didn't improve so Jenny decided to return to London.
 To stop her, Dennis persuaded Minnie Caldwell to take her in at No.5, though they were surprised that the kindly pensioner was just as uncompromising about letting them sleep together as Elsie was.
 Minnie did, however, have a go at Elsie and make her realise how badly she was treating Jenny.
 After a few weeks Jenny got a job as a demonstrator at Ashworths, selling kitchen equipment.
 Jenny and Dennis decided to get engaged - although it was badly timed as Monica had also just got engaged, and their father Ernie refused to pay for two weddings.
 As Monica was marrying a bank manager, Ernie supported that union and Dennis had to borrow money to pay for his and Jenny's nuptials.